-The consolidated financial statements include the consolidated accounts of Johnson Controls International plc and its subsidiaries.
-The financial statements have been prepared in United States dollars ("USD") and in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
+The consolidated financial statements include the consolidated accounts of Johnson Controls International plc., a corporation organized under the laws of Ireland, and its subsidiaries (Johnson Controls International plc and all its subsidiaries, hereinafter collectively referred to as the "Company" or "Johnson Controls").
+The financial statements have been prepared in United States dollars ("USD") and in accordance with generally accepted accounting principles in the United States (U.S. GAAP).
 All significant intercompany transactions have been eliminated.
 The results of companies acquired or disposed of during the year are included in the consolidated financial statements from the effective date of acquisition or up to the date of disposal.
 Investments in partially-owned affiliates are accounted for by the equity method when the Company's interest exceeds 20% and the Company does not have a controlling interest.

-Under certain criteria as provided for in Financial Accounting Standards Board ("FASB") ASC 810, "Consolidation," the Company may consolidate a partially-owned affiliate.
-To determine whether to consolidate a partially-owned affiliate, the Company first determines if the entity is a variable interest entity ("VIE").
+Under certain criteria as provided for in Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 810, "Consolidation," the Company may consolidate a partially-owned affiliate.
+To determine whether to consolidate a partially-owned affiliate, the Company first determines if the entity is a variable interest entity (VIE).
 An entity is considered to be a VIE if it has one of the following characteristics: 1) the entity is thinly capitalized; 2) residual equity holders do not control the entity; 3) equity holders are shielded from economic losses or do not participate fully in the entity's residual economics; or 4) the entity was established with non-substantive voting.
 If the entity meets one of these characteristics, the Company then determines if it is the primary beneficiary of the VIE.
 The party with the power to direct activities of the VIE that most significantly impact the VIE's economic performance and the potential to absorb benefits or losses that could be significant to the VIE is considered the primary beneficiary and consolidates the VIE.
 If the entity is not considered a VIE, then the Company applies the voting interest model to determine whether or not the Company shall consolidate the partially-owned affiliate.